yohan-byte/CS3-PORTFOLIO-SY2627/README.md

-Hi, Hello
+Hi, Hello.
-My names is Yohan Seth S. Abdul From 9-Lithium
+My names is Yohan Seth S. Abdul From 9-Lithium.
-This is my Portfolio
+This is my Portfolio.